VivianDLi/CryoVIT/docs/usage/quickstart.rst

 Quick Start Guide
 =========================

-This guide goes over a quick example of using CryoViT to segment mitochondria in a group of Cryo-ET tomograms using a pre-trained model.
+This section goes over a quick example of using CryoViT to segment mitochondria in a group of Cryo-ET tomograms using a pre-trained model.